-The Chiloquin Vector Control District has not had arbovirus activity since the discovery infected Shrub-jay in 2006.
+The Chiloquin Vector Control District has not had arbovirus activity since the discovery of an infected Shrub-jay in 2006.
 In September 2015, a horse was discovered infected with the West Nile Virus approximately 12 miles east of the CVCD boundary.
 CVCD Board Chairman and TRMVC staff worked together with the County and State Health Departments in order to ensure that proper and timely notification was received in the future.
 This will better serve the residents of Chiloquin, Klamath County and the State in general.
 In 2016, all arbo-virus surveillance returned negative test results.
-In 2020, no arbo-virus testing was needed.
+In 2021, West Nile was discovered again in southern Klamath County, however the species responsible was not present in Chiloquin this summer, therefore no arbo-virus testing was needed.